filipsnastins/consumer-driven-contract-testing-with-pact/README.md

   and misunderstandings about the Provider usage.

 - [Specification by example](https://gojko.net/books/specification-by-example/) -
-  Consumer-Driven Contract Testing facilitates the collaboration between the Consumer and Provider teams of defining the contract, driven by real-world examples of how the Consumer uses the Provider, rather than using abstract requirements.
+  Consumer-Driven contract testing facilitates the collaboration between the Consumer and Provider teams of defining the contract, driven by real-world examples of how the Consumer uses the Provider, rather than using abstract requirements.
   As a result, the Consumer and Provider teams will have a better shared understanding